"Muscle suits" to help elderly

 While the suits are still in their initial stages, as they become more popular and highly used it is thought that they will benefit the elderly and disabled individuals as well.
 In fact, Kobayashi and his collaborators at Kikuchi Seisakusho believe that the suits will be more affordable and sophisticated by as soon as the end of the decade when they can be in more ‘common use among disabled and elderly people with mobility problems’.

-With such technology in the pipeline, it may not be long until people can see a clearer answer to the ageing population, although walk-in shower cubicles and baths are already giving the elderly and mobility restricted more options and choices in their independence and daily living.
+With such technology in the pipeline, it may not be long until people can see a clearer answer to the ageing population, although walk-in bath and shower cubicles and baths are already giving the elderly and mobility restricted more options and choices in their independence and daily living.

 Image Credit: Mr Hicks46 (flickr.com)